Breast Swelling or Lumps in Newborns

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 Newborn babies may do some funny things that may startle their parents; however, sometimes babies may experience certain physical changes that may get the parents concerned too.
 Can you relate to what we are talking about here?
-Let us discuss in detail why this happens and whether you should worry about it or take a chill pill.
+We are talking about breast buds in newborns.
+Although lumps on a baby’s breast might sound unusual, it’s actually a normal and temporary part of infancy.
+In this article, we’ll unravel the mysteries behind this.
+So, let’s discuss in detail why this happens and whether you should worry about it or take a chill pill.

 Is It Normal for Newborns to Have Swollen Breasts or Lumps?

-Whether it is your baby boy or baby girl’s breast lumps, any kind of swollen breast tissue in newborns may become a cause of worry for the parents.
+Whether it is your baby boy or baby girl’s breast lumps, any kind of lump on infant breast may become a cause of worry for the parents.
 It is very normal for newborn babies to have swollen breasts or lumps, and it may subside in a few days time.

 - The swelling may be present in babies because the mother’s hormones may get into the baby’s bloodstream before the baby is born.

 - Sometimes swollen breasts or lumps may ooze some liquid – this is normal, and you need not worry about it.

 - The swelling may become noticeable around the third day after birth, and in most cases, it may gradually start reducing after a month.